shossains/OOPProject/doc/API-List.md

 ### Request:
 * *type*: LocalProduce
-* *addMeal*: Boolean, if you want to indicate that the client bought local produce, use true, if you just want to retrieve information, give it false.
+* *addLocal*:`Boolean` If you want to indicate that the client bought local produce, use true, if you just want to retrieve information, give it false.

 ### Response
-* *points*: Integer, The current total of points the user has.
+* *points*: `Integer` The current total of points the user has.
-* *added*, Boolean, confirms that the meal has been added.
+* *added*: `Boolean` confirms that the meal has been added.
 Doesnt get returned if you set addLocal to false.

 ### Example
 ```